Anas-debug/book-search/README.md

 ## We want to cancel old queries because our we make an API call every time our onChange event is triggered.
 ## The API fetches data successfuly, we are located in Morocco (bad internet, far from North American servers) so we get the response around a second late.
+## Canelation in API fetching works as expected.